iamu99/iamu99.github.io/_pages/about.md

 Hi!

 I write, code and do research on economic/financial topics of interest, including, but not limited to: game theory, ML in financial time series, crypto economies, MMO and game economies.
 I hang around [r/ethfinance](http://reddit.com/r/ethfinance) and/or [r/wallstreetbets](http://reddit.com/r/wallstreetbets).
-Hmu if you feel like our interests match, always happy to meet collaborators! hhh I also like photography and surrealist/ trippy images, link to my behance project appreciations and unsplash profile.
+Hmu if you feel like our interests match, always happy to meet collaborators! hhh I also like photography and surrealist/ trippy images, link to my behance project appreciations and unsplash profile.....

 #You can put a picture in, too.
 The code is already in, just name your #picture `prof_pic.jpg` and put it in the `img/` folder.